Simone-Zabberoni/docker-notes/DOCKER-COMPOSE.md

-## Multiple composer files - single network
+## Multiple compose files on a single network

 Example:
  * A running Zabbix monitoring stack with an existing compose file